 - Our hard coated acrylics are durable, enabling re-use and longer life spans in applications.

-- Acrylic and glass is recyclable at qualified recycling centers worldwide.
+- Acrylic and glass are recyclable at qualified recycling centers worldwide.

 - We continue to make our packaging more sustainable, including reducing the amount of packaging, using packaging materials that can easily be recycled, and sourcing packaging materials made from recycled content.